 - Take the A1 Motorway and exit onto the A167 (Gateshead South).
-The Angel of the North free car park is about 300 yards further on your left and its a very short walk from this small car park to the Angel sculpture.
+The Angel of the North free car park is about 300 yards further on your left and it’s a very short walk from this small car park to the iron Angel.

-- Train: You are also not far from the East coast main line here (London to Edinburgh) and so a train trip is also an easy way to visit the work of art.
+- Train: You are also not far from the East Coast main line rail route here (London to Edinburgh) and so a train trip is also an easy way to visit the work of art.

 Where to Stay to See the Angel of the North

-Crown Plaza Newcastle – Stephenson Quarter, – 9.1/10, close to Newcastle Railways Station, great pool and bar, popular with couples and groups
+🏨 Crowne Plaza Newcastle – Stephenson Quarter, an IHG Hotel –Close to Newcastle Railway Station, the hotel has a great pool and bar, popular with couples and groups

-Best 4 stars accommodation within 5 km of the Angel of the North
+Best accommodation within 5 km of the Angel of the North

-Bowes Incline Hotel – 8.9/10, Clean, spacious rooms, a great bar, and 25 minutes from Newcastle International airport.
+🏨 Bowes Incline Hotel – 4 stars, clean, spacious rooms, a great bar, and the hotel is 25 minutes from Newcastle International Airport.
 Angel of the North: 7 min drive (3 miles) or 26 min walk (1.3 miles)

-Eslington Villa– 9.1/10, an award-winner hotel and restaurant.
+🏨 Eslington Villa– An award-winning 3-star hotel and restaurant.
 Couples, families, and groups love the terrace and garden, great dining, and large bathrooms.
 Angel of the North: 4 min drive (1.9 miles) or 40 min walk (2 miles)